josefs/Gradualizer/Notes.md

 * No blame calculus in the first iteration of the type system.

-# Notes on how to represent types

-* The type any() should NOT be the same as untyped.
-The type any() is the supertype of all other types, but it is not a subtype of any type.
-This subtyping relationship needs to hold in our type system as well.
-Hence we need a separate type which is untyped.

-* How should I deal with improper lists?
-They're kind of a supertype of ordinary lists so maybe I can deal with them using subtyping.

 # How to process

 It getting harder and harder to avoid formalizing some kind of type